lokesh-poreddy/BlockSecure-Multi-Cloud/README.md

 ## 👥 Team

-Built with ❤️ by the BlockSecure team for blockchain security innovation.
+Built with ❤️ by the CloudLock team for blockchain security innovation.

 ## 🙏 Acknowledgments